5 Hard Money Loan Exit Strategies

 Below are 5 exit strategies for hard money loans.

-1. Sell the property
+1. Sell the Property

-Refinancing into conventional loans is appropriate in situations where the property is owner occupied.
+Refinancing into traditional loans is appropriate in situations where the property is owner occupied.
 Borrowers go with a hard money loan initially because they may have issues on their record that prevented banks from lending to them.
 These issues may include recent foreclosures, bankruptcies, short sales, loan modifications or bad credit.
-After a few years and some work to repair problems, some of these issues can be taken off a borrower’s record and they will be eligible for a conventional loan again.
+After a few years and some work to repair problems, some of these issues can be taken off a borrower’s record and they will be eligible for a traditional loan again.

-3. Refinance into a subprime loan
+3. Refinance into a Subprime Loan

 If the hard money loan borrower still hasn’t done enough to qualify for a conventional loan, they may be able to refinance into a subprime loan.
 Subprime loans have lower requirements than a conventional loan but they have higher interest rates and less favorable terms.
 They will however offer longer loan terms and lower interest rates than hard money loans.

-4. Refinance into a new hard money loan
+4. Refinance into a New Hard Money Loan

 If refinancing into a subprime loan isn’t an option, the borrower may be able to refinance into a new hard money loan.
 If the borrower has made all of their payments on time, it may be possible to extend the term of the existing hard money loan.
 The hard money lender may charge a fee for extending the loan past the agreed upon term.
 Another option would be to refinance with a different hard money lender with lower rates or better terms.
 It is important to ensure the monthly payments and the balloon payment due at the end of the agreed upon term are paid in a timely manner, as failure to make these payments will eventually result in foreclosure.